KristianWEB/PizzaApp/README.md

 # install dependencies
 composer install

-# server with PHP's built-in web server ( run this script in project root )
+# serve with PHP's built-in web server ( run this script in project root )
 php -S localhost:8000

 # Startup
-navigate to /public to start the app
+navigate to localhost/public to start the app
 ```

 ## App Goals